 - Varies from team to team and company to company.
 But my general observation has been that as long as you’re doing quality work, you would be fine.

-- Your colleagues are going to be very very smart people (they went through the same tiring/challenging process that you did), so you always have to be delivering your best work to keep your performance metrics in check.
+- Your colleagues are going to be very very smart people (they went through the same challenging recruitment process that you did), so you always have to be delivering your best work to keep your performance levels high.

 - There is a lot of autonomy – little to no micromanagement.
 You get constructive feedback/coaching for areas where you can improve by your Manager, if and when needed, in an asynchronous manner.

-- Shift requirements can vary from team to team.
+- Shift requirements can vary from team to team, or company to company.

 - You’re not bothered past your shift timings, for most roles that I know of at least.

-- If you’re on holidays (btw those are unpaid, you get paid for the work you do), there are very low chances that you would be bothered at all.
+- If you’re on holidays, there are very low chances that you would be bothered at all.
 I personally never have been, IIC.
 Again, I obviously haven’t worked, or talked to people, in all the roles.
 But one thing that I have observed is that if you are requested to check in on a holiday, it would be for emergency cases only, where you are the only resource that is equipped to handle the situation.

 - Fully remote – no time wasted traveling.